 That's why PHP is the best choice for long-term business costs.

 I'm not saying PHP has the best syntax, generics support or CPU-level speed.
-It's about the whole package that business builds upon.
+It's about the whole package that a business builds upon.

 All of the PHP tools mentioned are open-sourced and not under commercial or benevolent dictatorship.
 If something changes–and it will–, we can adapt.